 Home Equity Loans

 A home equity loan is basically a second mortgage on your house.
-Home equity loans are subordinate to primary mortgages, and therefore may carry slightly higher interest rates (the higher rates compensate for the loan’s junior status to the primary mortgage in the event of bankruptcy).
+Home equity loans are subordinate to primary mortgages, and therefore may carry slightly higher interest rates.
+(The higher rates compensate for the loan’s junior status to the primary mortgage in the event of bankruptcy).
 As a home equity loan is a second home loan, it adds another housing payment to your monthly expenses, in addition to your primary mortgage payment, which remains unchanged.
 Interest rates on home equity loans can vary widely, between five and ten percent or more, depending on your credit score, whether you have a primary mortgage, and the repayment term for the loan.
-Most home equity loans have repayment terms of fifteen years or less, although some lenders will allow repayment terms of up to thirty years.
+Most home equity loans have repayment terms of 15 years or less, though some lenders will allow repayment terms of up to 30 years.
 Like any basic installment loan, the interest rate and monthly payments for home equity loans are fixed.
 Repayment is required to begin immediately after the loan is disbursed.